 Your Initial Consultation

 Every treatment is tailored to the patient.
 For this reason, you will need to have an initial appointment to establish your concerns about your breasts and how to correct them.
-This will be a virtual meeting, either on the phone or via FaceTime.

 Your Second Consultation